vectordotdev/vector/website/content/en/highlights/2022-12-22-enhanced-metric-tags.md

 component, and so each tag name/value pair will appear only once across all tags.

 For compatibility with previous releases, this value set also tracks the last seen or assigned value for each tag.
-Since most components can only make use of a single value for each tag, this last value is used by those components.
+Since most components, in particular sinks, can only make use of a single value for each tag, this last value is used by those components.

 The scripting components of `lua` and `remap` have been extended with a configuration option of `metric_tag_values`.
 This controls how these tag values are exposed to scripts.
 In the default